rafaolidev/medicenter/README.md

 Make a mockup site, using the technologies that we have learned on the course.

 # technologies Used
-CSS - Fully responsive site, using flexbox.
+CSS - Fully responsive site, using flexbox.</br>
 HTML - Make Fully use of the Semantic HTML.
 JavaScrip - Used functions to open the mobile menu.